 HUM301 is an advanced humanities course in Methodist College's LENSES/General Education program.
 This course examines a culturally influential focal narrative that has monsters, monstrosity, and otherness as core elements, the focal narrative's ancestors (what influenced i: art, religion, history, politics, science, culture), and the foal narrative's offspring (what influenced: art, religion, politics, science, culture) through the use of theme, theory, and research.
 The course will employ literary and cultural theories related to monstrosity and otherness to develop an in-depth analysis of the foal narrative and its interrelatedness to various aspects of the humanities, cultural texts, and current culture.
-Additionally, the course influenced and affected each student's views, ideas, and beliefs.
+Additionally, the course focuses on how the focal narrative, theories, and cultural texts have influenced and affected each student's views, ideas, and beliefs.
 The course includes several projects and writings.
 UD, HUM, DEI, SW